wentungwen/wen_2022/README.md

 ## Short introduction
 Hi, my name is Wentung, originated in Taiwan, Taipei.
 I'm currently doing a master's degree in New Media Design at Tilburg University in the Netherlands.
-I majored in marketing as an undergraduate, and then switched to user experience design with two years of experience.
+I majored in marketing as an undergraduate, and then switched to user experience design and frontend engineering with two years of experience.
 I specialize in creating cohesive user experiences for information-rich products.
 Let's connect and discuss how I can help bring your product to the next level:)
-I'm 80% UX designer and 15% developer, and maybe 5% marketing strategist :P